-Call for Papers for a session at the Royal Geographical Society with Institute of British Geographers (RGS-IBG) Conference, London 1-4 September 2020
+Call for Papers for a session at the Royal Geographical Society with Institute of British Geographers (RGS-IBG) Conference, London Tuesday 31 August to Friday 3 September 2021.

 Stefanie C. Boulila (Lucerne University of Applied Sciences and Arts)

 Sponsorship: Rural Geography Working Group

 In popular discourse, sexual freedom is associated with the city (Hubbard 2012, Bilić and Stubbs 2015).
 Rural spaces are imagined as inherently heteronormative and hostile towards queer subjects (Butterfield 2018).
 Geographies of sexualities and queer geographies have been at the forefront of deconstructing rural spaces as sexually monolithic (Bell and Valentine 1997, Bell 2003, Gorman-Murray et al. 2012, McGlynn 2017).
 This body of work has complicated assumptions about queer migration patterns from rural to urban (Gorman-Murray 2007, 2009), explored anti-urban or lesbian feminist countercultures (Herring 2010, Valentine 1997) as well as the meanings of homonormativity in rural spaces (Brown 2015).
 These interventions have demonstrated that the sole understanding of the rural/urban axis through the progressive/conservative dichotomy has only provided a limited and arguably normative understanding of rural queer lives.